 “It’s more of a 12-minute trip,” Amanda Patterson pointed out, fine-tuning.

 “I did a project on it at school, actually, although I didn’t have any choice,” she said.
-“My teacher told me, you’re doing the Confederation Bridge.
+“My teacher told me you’re doing the Confederation Bridge.
 There was a referendum about building it.
-It was close because lots of people wanted the island to stay secluded.”
-There were even those who preferred the concept of a moat.
-“Local workers built it and it’s sturdy.
-It’s probably never going to fall down.”
+It was really close because lots of people wanted the island to stay secluded.”

 “It’s very impressive,” said Cathy Patterson.